 And it’s in this position of influence where her unique perspective on the industry can lead to positive change.

-On the work that still needs to be done in golf
+On the work that still needs doing in golf

 When it comes to the changes that Cathy is still pushing to see in the game, there are a few that she believes are crucial.
 As a golf course owner herself, the first is one that is obviously near and dear to her heart and to her business.